By Mairead Kelly

 2. Vagina Healing Sandwich

-There are many things that no one tells you about giving birth, but vaginal pain and soreness is probably one you’ve heard about.
+There are many things that no one tells you about giving birth, but vaginal pain and soreness are probably ones you’ve heard about.
 “Your vagina and bum will probably be swollen and just not comfortable,” says Ashley.

 Of course, there’s no one-size-fits-all approach to dealing with discomfort, but there are ways to ease soreness and encourage postpartum recovery.
 One of Ashley’s preferred ways of easing postpartum vaginal pain is something she calls the “vagina healing sandwich,” which includes postpartum undies, a maxi pad, an ice pack, witch hazel pads, and pain spray.